-Stories in the sacred texts of Judaism, Christianity and Islam are designed to teach us about the awesome power of God.
+Stories in the sacred texts of Judaism, Christianity and Islam teach us about the awesome power of God.
 From them we can learn lessons applicable in any era; human traits have remained the same over several millennia.

-Prophet Abraham is a biblical figure that all three great monotheistic religions hold in high esteem and thus they are collectively referred to as the Abrahamic faiths.
+Prophet Abraham is a biblical figure that all three great monotheistic religions hold in high esteem; they are collectively Abrahamic faiths.

 However the biblical narrative of Abraham is distinctly different from what we understand from the Quran and the authentic traditions of Prophet Muhammad.